 II.
-Data Dissemination has been applied to numerous networks and applications [31], [41], [44], [25].
-Opportunistic Flooding [20] mainly utilizes delay distribution to reduce the delay and redundancy in low-duty-cycle wireless sensor networks.
-A wireless link-correlation feature [36] has also been widely investigated to conduct efficient data dissemination [38], [43], [21].
-For example, Collective Flooding [43] and Correlated Flooding [21] explore the link correlation to reduce the redundant transmissions and reduce the dissemination delay.
-Constructive interference has also been utilized to improve the data dissemination performance [39], [40], [18], [17].
-Splash [14] achieves reliable data dissemination with low latency by exploiting constructive interference and channel diversity.
-Other data dissemination techniques [22], [15] leverage the coding techniques.
-Rateless Deluge [22] utilizes rateless codes to improve the transmission reliability over regular Deluge.
+Data Dissemination has been applied to numerous networks and applications [35], [36], [37], [38].
+Opportunistic Flooding [39] mainly utilizes delay distribution to reduce the delay and redundancy in low-duty-cycle wireless sensor networks.
+A wireless link-correlation feature [40] has also been widely investigated to conduct efficient data dissemination [41], [42], [43].
+For example, Collective Flooding [42] and Correlated Flooding [43] explore the link correlation to reduce the redundant transmissions and reduce the dissemination delay.
+Constructive interference has also been utilized to improve the data dissemination performance [12], [13], [44], [45].
+Splash [46] achieves reliable data dissemination with low latency by exploiting constructive interference and channel diversity.
+Other data dissemination techniques [15], [47] leverage the coding techniques.
+Rateless Deluge [47] utilizes rateless codes to improve the transmission reliability over regular Deluge.
 The most recent technique - Pando [15] improves the performance of Deluge by using the combination of LT codes and pipelining.
 Although data dissemination has been extensively investigated, prior approaches mainly focus on improving the data dissemination performance within the same network (i.e., WiFi or ZigBee network).
 Little work has been conducted to investigate how to leverage CTC in heterogeneous IoT networks for further performance improvement, especially when the number of IoT devices is exponentially increasing.
 Instead of treating the IoT devices from other networks (e.g., WiFi) as interference and harmful, our work is the first work that explores how to leverage the WiFi AP as a collaborative and benign device to conduct data dissemination in the ZigBee network, which proceeds to become more and more common nowadays.

-VII.
+IX.
 CONCLUSION

-The exponentially increasing number of IoT devices and recent advances in CTC physical layer design motivates us to investigate how to leverage the CTC technique for further performance improvements in heterogeneous IoT networks.
+The exponentially increasing number of IoT devices and recent advances in CTC physical layer design motivates us to investigate how to leverage the CTC technique for further performance improvements in heterogeneous IoT networks (i.e., WiFi and ZigBee coexistence networks).
 In this paper, we introduce Waves, which seamlessly enables the simultaneous WiFi-to-WiFi communication and ZigBee data dissemination.
+Our approach not only leverages a novel WiFi AP Initiated Dynamic Broadcasting (WIDB) scheme to effectively control the WiFi transmission power but also utilizes a Distributed Fountain Codes Transmission (DFCT) techniques to support reliable CTC for WiFi-to-ZigBee data dissemination.
 We extensively evaluated Waves under different settings.
 Evaluation results indicate that Waves can achieve reliable and fast data dissemination.
 With the support of the latest CTC technologies, Waves has the potential to be deployed on commodity devices.
 Moreover, Waves opens a new direction for collaborative network layer design for heterogeneous IoT networks.